For exporters, the ability to quickly extract accurate information from internal business systems almost always contributes to the bottom line…

-Tim Turner, Director of Jetreports Australia and New Zealand, says Jetreports can interface with many Windows-based ERP systems and any database that supports ODBC or OLE connections.
+Tim Turner, Director of The Analytics Company, says Jet Reports can interface with many Windows-based ERP systems and any database that supports ODBC or OLE connections.
 It allows financial controllers and other business executives to extract accurate information from database modules via the Excel spreadsheet programme, which it requires for operation.
 New information is then available as soon as production is completed and the all-important monthly reports can be formatted to the company’s requirements, removing the need for manual data entry.

 “A lot of financial people are addicted to Excel and typically copy data from their financial systems across to Excel so they can work with a format they are familiar with.
 So we say to people ‘if you understand Excel and your own data, then you can quite easily learn to create your own reports with Jetreports.
 There’s also no dumping of General Ledger accounts data as Jetreports automatically summarises the General Ledger in accordance with business requirements,” says Turner.

 Jet Reports was launched to the market in 2002 and is now used at 3500 sites and by 30,000 users worldwide, including around 150 sites in New Zealand and Australia.
 Turner says the basic purpose of specialist financial systems is to ensure the integrity of business data – something these products do well – and which includes processes like the accurate recording of business transactions.

 “But reporting has always been a challenge with ERP systems – a software specialist knows in detail how to create the right reports from within an ERP system, but it is more a technical process than an end-user process,” says Turner.